 What about including out of state property in my trust?

 Many people nowadays own property in more than one location, including in states other than the state in which they reside.
 When you are funding your living trust, it is a good idea to include the real property you own out of state, as well.
 Otherwise, probate proceedings will be necessary in each state where you own real property.
 This can be very expensive and very time consuming for those you leave behind.
 However, if all of your property, even the real property located elsewhere, is owned by the living trust, probate will not be required.

 Will my trust be recognized in other states?

 Yes!
 Regardless of where in the United States you create your living trust, if it was created properly in the state where it was created, it will be recognized in all 50 states.
 Not only is your trust considered legal in every state, but you have the right to name an out of state trustee, as well, if you choose.

-If you have questions regarding trusts and out of state property, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding trusts and out of state property, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018